stat6863-s18/course-reflections-wiki/week-01-reflections/lceballos-stat6863.md

+[Course Structure Quiz, Problem 2]
+* Question lceballos-stat6863): For the weekly forum posts, can we use other sources that are not on the weekly forum post instruction sheet?

 [Course Structure Quiz, Problem 4]
 * Question lceballos-stat6863): For the code reviews, do we need a webcam or can we just screen share?